TrueConf/python-trueconf-bot/README.md

 </p>

 > [!TIP]
-> During development, we were inspired by the popular [aiogram](https://github.com/aiogram/aiogram/) library, making the transition **simple** and **painless** for developers already familiar with it.
+> We were inspired by the popular [aiogram](https://github.com/aiogram/aiogram/) library, so, the transition will be **simple** for developers already familiar with this library.

 ## Key Features

-* Easy integration with the [TrueConf Server Chatbot API](https://trueconf.com/docs/chatbot-connector/en/overview/);
+* Easy integration with the [TrueConf Server Chatbot API](https://trueconf.com/docs/chatbot-connector/en/overview/)
-* Quick start with the `python-trueconf-bot` package;
+* Quick start with the `python-trueconf-bot` package
-* Modern and intuitive Python API (`from trueconf import Bot`);
+* Modern and intuitive Python API (`from trueconf import Bot`)
 * Support for all major TrueConf Server chatbot features.

 > [!IMPORTANT]
-> Chatbot functionality is supported starting from TrueConf Server 5.5, as well as in TrueConf Enterprise and TrueConf Server Free.
+> Chatbot features are supported in TrueConf Server 5.5 or above, TrueConf Enterprise, and TrueConf Server Free.

 ## Example Bot